 I mean their senses have dulled to the point that they can’t even sense danger, for themselves, for others.
 Instead, I’m standing with fire licking at my feet and hollering to them, begging for help, and they are like: Julie, what are you talking about!
 Stop you’re so dramatic.

 I wonder what it was like for the early pioneers.
-The dumb asses that came out west and screwed around all summer.
+The peeps that came out west and screwed around all summer.
 That’s what so many able bodied people look like to me now.

 I’m furiously canning food, chopping wood, fortifying my cabin for winter, hunting, and skinning and drying the meat.